Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/mutation_data.md

 ### **ENTITY_TO_ENTITY**

-This is used when a bee mutates an entity into another entity. ex. `"mutationType": "ENTITY_TO_ENTITY"` **NOTE:** No other form of entity mutation is planned at this time.
+This is used when a bee mutates an entity into another entity. ex. `"mutationType": "ENTITY_TO_ENTITY"`
+_Note: No other form of entity mutation is planned at this time._

 ## **Mutation Inputs and Outputs**
 ***

 The `mutationInput` represents the block or blocks to be mutated and the `mutationOutput` represents the final form.
 For example, a bee could mutate simple stone blocks into coal ore blocks or cobblestone into lava.
 The `mutationInput` has the option of accepting tags, however the `mutationOutput` does not.

-**NOTE** Entity to Entity mutation is also supported by using the `"entity:` prefix.
-Entity tags are **not** supported.
+_Note: Entity to Entity mutation is also supported by using the_ `"entity:` _prefix.
+Entity tags are_ **not** _supported._

-**Note 2** In a future update we will support multiple weighted outputs.
-This page will be updated when they are implemented.
+_Note 2: In a future update we will support multiple weighted outputs.
+This page will be updated when they are implemented._

 Example: